gjoyce42/Technical_Writing/Data_Analysis.md

 * It's free
 * It is web based, meaning you don't need a powerful computer to use it
 * Multiple users can access and edit a file at the same time
-* All files are automatically saved to the cloud
+* All files are automatically saved to the cloud so you can always
+*
 ​
 ## Lesson Steps/Components [as many as needed]
 ​